-Take part in our Pilates classes at Reach
+Take part in our Reformer Pilates classes at Reach

 Timetables and Prices

-The timetable for Pilates isbelow.
+The timetable for Reformer Pilates is below.
 You can book your space in one of our classes by clicking the ‘Book now’ button below, calling us on 01273 732 835 or sending an email to email@example.com.

 Our small class sizes allow you to get close attention from Brighton’s finest Pilates teachers!

-You can book 1-2-1 Pilates sessions with our instructors!
+You can book Reformer Pilates sessions with our instructors

-If you would wish to get individual assessment on Pilates breathing techniques from Sharon, Helen or Suzy, you can book a private session with either of them.
 Just call or email us and we can make a booking for you!
-You can also use our simple booking form.
+You can also use our simple

-You can book a Pilates class using the booking button below.
-Once your class booking is confirmed, we will send you a confirmation email.
-In other case, if the class is full, we will inform you with an email.
+If the class is full, we will inform you by email.
 If you don’t receive an email, please check your spam folder or contact us.
 If you have any questions about bookings, please email firstname.lastname@example.org or call 01273 732 835.
 If you wish to make more than one booking, please refresh the page after each completed booking.

 Pilates at Reach Physiotherapy